1. Prepaid credit cards

 3. Student credit cards

-If you've never had a credit card because you're still in school and are just starting on the whole adulting thing, you should check out student credit cards.
+If you've never had a credit card because you're still in school and are just starting on the whole adulting thing, a student credit card may be the perfect solution.
 They offer a good way to build and establish credit early in your financial life.

 That's important because before you know it, you'll be ready for your own car loan or mortgage.